Robert H. Thouless: Career

 He studied at Cambridge University where he earned B.A. hons in 1914, an M.A. in 1919 and a PhD in 1922.
 He was a lecturer in psychology at the universities of Manchester, Glasgow and a Fellow of Corpus Christi College in the University of Cambridge.
 He wrote on parapsychology and conducted experiments in card-calling and psychokinesis.
 His own experiments did not confirm the results of J. B. Rhine and he criticised the experimental protocols of previous experimenters.

-He is credited with introducing the word psi as a term for parapsychological phenomena in a 1942 article in the British Journal of Psychology.
+He is credited (along with Bertold Wiesner) with introducing the word psi as a term for parapsychological phenomena in a 1942 article in the British Journal of Psychology.
 He served as president of the Society for Psychical Research from 1942 to 1944.

 Thouless identified as a "Christian psychologist".
 He questioned the alleged visions of Jesus Christ that the mystic Julian of Norwich reported to have experienced and concluded they were the result of hallucinations.

+Thouless was a friend of the philosopher Ludwig Wittgenstein and attended his lectures.
+Alongside C.H.
+Waddington, he and Wittgenstein would meet up every week and discuss philosophy.

 Attempt to prove dead could communicate with the living

-In 1948 he created a test that he thought could prove that he could communicate with living people after his death.
-One way of testing this was to ask dying people to write a message that would be sealed, then ask a medium to try to contact the deceased for the message.
-The weakness in this was that the medium might have been shown the message before the seance, so he enciphered it using keywords he refused to divulge.
-The ciphertext was "BTYRR OOFLH KCDXK FWPCZ KTADR GFHKA HTYXO ALZUP PYPVF AYMMF SDLR UVUB".
+In 1948 Thouless created a test that he thought could provide evidence that he could communicate with living people after his death.
+One way of testing this, which had been tried before, was to ask dying people to write a message that would be sealed, then ask a medium to try to contact the deceased for the message.
+The weakness in this approach was that the medium might have been shown the message before the seance, which would call into question the integrity of the claim.
+In order to control for this weakness, Thouless proposed enciphering his messages in a way that was practically unbreakable without the keys.
+The enciphered messages would be published while he was alive, but he would not divulge the keys.
+Upon his eventual death, he planned to pass the keys to the living, making the enciphered message readable and providing evidence of the success of the experiment.

-The Survival Research Foundation based in Miami offered a reward of $1000 to anyone who could break the cipher within three years of Thouless' death.

-In 1995 the cipher was broken by James Gillogly who wrote cryptanalysis software to crack the variation of the playfair cipher used.
-The deciphered message read "This is a cipher which will not be read unless I give the keywords."
-The keywords were black and beauty.
+Thouless called his experiment "A Test of Survival" and published it in the Proceedings of the Society for Psychical Research.
+He initially published two ciphers, Passage I and Passage II.
+Passage I was broken in about two weeks by an anonymous codebreaker.
+Thouless quickly published a third cipher, Passage III, which was much more difficult.
+Thouless also published a description of the methods used for Passages II and III, as he assumed they were practically unbreakable without the keys.